connexta/ion-store/README.md

 ./gradlew build
 ```

+## Running via docker-compose
+There is a docker-compose environment included in this repository.
+This will spin up each of the services that make up the multi-int-store as well as any 3rd party services needed by the multi-int-store.

+To start the full environment run `docker-compose up -d`

+To check the status of the environment run `docker-compose ps`

+To stream the logs to the console run `docker-compose logs -f`

+To bring down the services and clean up run `docker-compose down`

+### Accessing

+The compose environment is configured to expose each of the services to the host OS on a different port.
+To check the ports examine the output of `docker-compose ps`

 ### Tests
 Tests are run automatically with `./gradlew build`.
 Even if the tests fail, the artifacts are built and can be run.